capacitor-community/stripe/packages/payment/README.md

 createPaymentSheet(options: CreatePaymentSheetOption) => Promise<void>
 ```

+Creates and configures a PaymentSheet instance.
+Wait for this Promise or
+the `Loaded` event before calling `presentPaymentSheet()`.

 | Param         | Type                                                                          |
 | ------------- | ----------------------------------------------------------------------------- |
 | **`options`** | <code><a href="#createpaymentsheetoption">CreatePaymentSheetOption</a></code> |